gaurvviii/final-app/README.md

 - **Audio/Video Recording**: Quick access to record evidence in threatening situations
 - **Integration with Official Crime Data APIs**: Regular updates from police databases
 - **AI-Powered Risk Prediction**: Use machine learning to predict and prevent potential risks
+- **Expanded City Coverage**: Add more cities to the crime data coverage

 ## Credits

 Police and crime data sourced from government records and analyzed to provide meaningful safety intelligence.
+Crime data API provided by [data.gov.in](https://data.gov.in).